- Public Works Home

 - About Us

 The Lake Oswego Interceptor Sewer Project is complete, right on time and under budget.
 The project was a large undertaking.
 Thank you to everyone in Lake Oswego for supporting this project.
 An overview of the project is below.
 If you would like to find out more information about the project or browse past news articles please visit the LOIS website found at the bottom of the page.

 LOIS Overview: What, Why, Cost and Funding

-The Lake Oswego Interceptor Sewer (LOIS) is a project that replaced the 20,000-foot interceptor pipe that forms the backbone of the City’s wastewater collection system and is in Oswego Lake.
-Wastewater from roughly 75% of Lake Oswego households and businesses flows through the interceptor pipe to Portland’s Tryon Creek Wastewater Treatment Facility.
+The Lake Oswego Interceptor Sewer (LOIS) is a project that replaced the 20,000-foot interceptor pipe that forms the backbone of the City’s sewer collection system and is in Oswego Lake.
+Sewer from roughly 75% of Lake Oswego households and businesses flows through the interceptor pipe to Portland’s Tryon Creek Wastewater Treatment Facility.
 (Note - An interceptor sewer line or pipe is a large sewer line that controls the flow of sewage to the treatment plant.
 It collects the sewage from main and trunk sewer pipes and carries it to the treatment plant.)

 Replacement of the existing interceptor was necessary for two main reasons:

 - It was too small.

 - The City’s sewer system serves an area larger than originally envisioned when the first interceptor was built in the 1960’s.